You can prepare, sauté or deep fry, and serve squash blossoms in 10 minutes or less.

 If you have more zucchini or other summer squash than you can eat, store, or give away, pick and serve squash blossoms—they have a subtle squash flavor and will give you a tasty relief from the bounty of summer squash on the vine.

-Choose these blossoms: Zucchini and summer squash flowers are edible as other squash flowers including pumpkin flowers and winter squash blossoms.
+Choose these blossoms: Zucchini and summer squash flowers are edible as are other squash flowers including pumpkin flowers and winter squash blossoms.

 Blossoms that are tastiest: Female flowers are soft, fleshy, and succulent; these are the flowers that have a small fruit attached to them at the stem end.
 Male flowers have no fruit attached to them; they are attached directly to the stem or branch of the vine; male flowers are hairier and more plentiful.
 Squash plants produce both female and male flowers on the same vine, so you can choose which you want to pick for cooking.
 If you want to grow squash plants just for the blossoms, grow the variety ‘Butterblossom’; it produces only oversize male flowers and no squash.